 - Firewall Host and Port

 Most users do not need to modify these fields -- leave the host blank and the port set to 21.
-If you believe your organization is using a firewall, you will need to get this information from your system administrator.
+If your organization is using a firewall, you will need to get this information from your system administrator.

 Once again, most of the time, you do not need to change the defaults in site preferences.

 A useful troubleshooting step is to create a new Dreamweaver site definition, and work with a new file in the new site definition.
-Set up the Local Root Folder for the site definition to be the root of your hard disk (e.g. C:\).
+Set up the Local Root Folder for the site definition to be the root of your hard disk (such as C:\).
 Doing so ensures that there are no spaces or special characters in the path to the local root folder.
 It also tests for a corrupt site definition or files.
 When following the steps above, Mac users may also want to trash their Dreamweaver Preferences file and make sure the name of their hard disk contains no special characters.

 If a new file works in a new site, try re-creating the Dreamweaver site cache in the old site and see if the problem persists: Site > Advanced > Recreate Site Cache.
 This step is only available if the site was defined to use a site cache.